 Is Bulgur Wheat healthy?

-It should be noted, that Bulgur is a wheat product and it’s Not Gluten-Free!
-So people with Gluten allergies, intolerances, or celiac should avoid bulgur.
+It should be noted, that bulgur is a wheat product and is Not Gluten-Free!
+So people with gluten allergies, intolerances, or celiac should avoid bulgur.

 Frequently asked questions

 Where can you buy bulgur wheat?

 It can be found in Middle Eastern markets, natural-foods stores or even in large supermarkets, often located with other Middle Eastern ingredients.
 You can also buy it online.

 Use bulgur wheat just like rice!
 Anything you would use rice for you can use bulgur.